 The Doctors Guide confirms they have linked this bacteria to mortality due to enterococcal bacteremia and is the third largest cause of hospital infections.
 It also causes urinary tract, abdominal, pelvic, and neonatal infections.

 On the positive side if you want to call it that.
 The Channing Laboratory, Brigham and Women's Hospital, Harvard Medical School, Boston, MA, USA say that; "Enterococcus faecalis is part of the normal gastrointestinal flora in humans".

 And according to Division of Infectious Diseases, Dept. of Medicine, University Hospital Freiburg, Hugstetter Str.
 55, 79106 Freiburg, Germany.
-"This species does not cause infections in otherwise healthy persons.
+"This species does not cause infections in otherwise healthy persons".
 Well guess what folks?
-If your suffering from chronic yeast your not a healthy person".
+If your suffering from chronic yeast infections you're not a healthy person.